Chart Color Schemes

 Age

-Bridgewater's median age exceeds the national pattern
+Bridgewater's population is slightly older than the national pattern